adamwalzer/vscode-scss-lint/README.md

 ## Extension Settings

-This extension does not currently take any settings.
-Simply install it, and it works.
+This extension itself does not currently take any settings, but it runs scss-lint which uses your .scss-lint.yml file.
+Simply install the extension, and it works.

 ## Known Issues

-At this time there are no known issues with this extension as it has been tested very limitedly.
+At this time there are no known issues, but please feel free to report any you come across.

 ## Release Notes